mkpython3/Mutation-Simulator/README.md

 ## Workflows

 ### Create RMT files
 RMT files can be written manually in every text editor.
-If data about mutation rate distributions of mutation types along a genomic sequence are available in a suitable format like VCF or GTF, an RMT file can be created automatically.
+If data about mutation rate distributions of mutation types along a genomic sequence are available in a suitable format like VCF or GTF, an RMT file can be created automatically (see [Example RMT files](https://github.com/mkpython3/Mutation-Simulator/tree/master/Example%20RMT%20files)).
 In short, this is done by counting the occurences of a mutation type in each bin of a user-defined length along the sequence.
 The rate of the mutation type in that bin is then calculated by deviding the number of occurences by the length of the interval/bin.
 This can easily be done in every scripting language, or with a number of available tools.

 ### Choice of input